Celtic Rite: Establishment of the Irish Rite

-The first order was in the time of St. Patrick, from the reign of Laoghaire to that of Túathal Máelgarb (c.
+The first order was in the time of Saint Patrick, from the reign of Laoghaire to that of Túathal Máelgarb (c.
 440–544).
 They were all bishops, 350 in number, founders of churches, all Romans, French (i.e. the Gauls), Britons and Scots.
-They had one Head, Christ, one leader, Patrick, one mass and one tonsure from ear to ear and they celebrated Easter a fortnight after the spring equinox ("quarta decima luna post aequinoctium vernale").
+They had one Head, Christ, one leader, Patrick, one Mass and one tonsure from ear to ear and they celebrated Easter a fortnight after the spring equinox ("quarta decima luna post aequinoctium vernale").

 The second order was of few bishops and many priests, 300 in number.
 It lasted from the end of the reign of Tuathal to that of Áed mac Ainmuirech (c.
 544–99).
 They had one head, Christ, they celebrated different Masses and different rules ("diversas regulas"), they had one Easter, the fourteenth of the moon after the equinox, and one tonsure from ear to ear.
 They received a Mass from the Britons, David of Wales, Gilla (Gildas), and Docus (Cadoc).
 The Life of Gildas tells how King Ainmuire mac Sétnai sent for Gildas to restore ecclesiastical order in his kingdom in which the Catholic faith was being laid aside.

 The third order were priests and a few bishops, 100 in number, living in wildernesses on an ascetic diet ("qui in locis desertis habitabant et oleribus et aqua et eleemosynis vivebant, propria devitabant"), evidently hermits and monks.
-They had different masses, different rules, and different tonsures, ("alii enim habebant coronam, alii caesariem"), and celebrated different Easters, some on the fourteenth, some on the sixteenth, of the moon "with hard intention" ("cum duris intentionibus") which perhaps means "obstinately".
+They had different Masses, different rules, and different tonsures, ("alii enim habebant coronam, alii caesariem"), and celebrated different Easters, some on the fourteenth, some on the sixteenth, of the moon "with hard intention" ("cum duris intentionibus") which perhaps means "obstinately".
 These lasted from the reign of Áed Sláine to that of his two sons Diarmait and Blathmac (c.
 599–665).